Providing service dogs for veterans and first responders with Occupationally-Acquired Injuries.

 What is the difference between a Canine Assisted Intervention Dog and a Therapy dog?

-A Therapy Dog is a pet dog owned by a volunteer, who uses the dog to visit people in theraputic environments.
-Therapy Dogs often have to pass a basic obedience test and have some temperament testing to ensure they have a base level of suitability for the volunteer work they do.
+A Visitation Dog (also known as a Therapy Dog) is a pet dog owned by a volunteer, who uses the dog to visit people in theraputic environments.
+Visitation Dogs often have to pass a basic obedience test and have some temperament testing to ensure they have a base level of suitability for the volunteer work they do.

 A Canine Assisted Intervention Dog is handled by a professional (or para-professional volunteer) and works with clients to help achieve their theraputic goals.
 CAI dogs have much of the same high level of training as Service Dogs and specialized training for the specific facility they work in.